-Figure 4-1 on page 4-9 shows an overview of the configuration menus.
+Figure 4-1 shows an overview of the configuration menus.

 NOTE: The menus that are displayed from the operator panel are determined by the installed features.
 For example, if you ordered the IPDS feature, then the IPDS menu would appear on the operator panel.
 If the IPDS feature is not installed, then the IPDS menu will not appear on the operator panel.